yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/universe.md

 ### Processes

-A YugaByte universe comprises of two sets of processes, YB-Master and YB-TServer.
+A YugaByte DB universe comprises of two sets of processes, YB-TServer and YB-Master.
 These serve different purposes.

+- The YB-TServer (aka the YugaByte Tablet Server) processes are responsible for hosting/serving user data (e.g, tables).

 - The YB-Master (aka the YugaByte Master Server) processes are responsible for keeping system metadata, coordinating system-wide operations such as create/alter drop tables, and initiating maintenance operations such as load-balancing.

-- The YB-TServer (aka the YugaByte Tablet Server) processes are responsible for hosting/serving user data (e.g, tables).

-YugaByte is architected to not have any single point of failure.
-The YB-Master and YB-TServer processes use [Raft](https://raft.github.io/), a distributed consensus algorithm, for replicating changes to system metadata or user data respectively across a set of nodes.
+YugaByte DB is architected to not have any single point of failure.
+The YB-TServer as well YB-Master processes use [Raft](https://raft.github.io/), a distributed consensus algorithm, for replicating changes to user data or system metadata respectively across a set of nodes.

 High Availability (HA) of the YB-Master’s functionalities and of the user-tables served by the YB-TServers is achieved by the failure-detection and new-leader election mechanisms that are built into the Raft implementation.